Piano Trio No. 2 (Brahms)

-Johannes Brahms composed his Piano Trio No. 2 in C Major, Op.
+Johannes Brahms composed his Piano Trio No. 2 in C major, Op.
 87, between 1880 and 1882.
 It is scored for piano, violin and cello.

-He wrote this piece at the age of 49.
+A typical performance lasts roughly 27 to 30 minutes.

 History

-In early 1880 Brahms began working on two new piano trios, one in C major, the other in E♭ major.
-By June he completed an Allegro movement for each of them, and showed them to Clara Schumann, who preferred the E♭ major piece.
-However, he set these two movements aside while he worked on his Piano Concerto No. 2 in B flat Major, op.
-83 and Symphony No. 3 in F Major, Op.
-90. He picked them up again two years later, destroying the E♭ major Allegro to concentrate on the C major piece.
-He completed the remaining three movements in the summer of 1882 while on vacation in the spa town of Bad Ischl, Upper Austria.
-The piece was the only piano trio shown to his confidants Clara Schumann and Theodor Billroth which was later published.
-Brahms wrote the piece later in his life: in the same period with which he composed Violin Sonata No. 1 in G Major, Op.
-78, String Quintet No.1 in F Major, Op.
-88, Cello Sonata No. 2 in F Major, Op.
-99, Violin Sonata No. 2 in A Major, Op.
-100, Piano Trio No. 3 in C minor, Op.
-101, Violin Sonata No. 3 in D minor, Op.
-108, and String Quintet No. 2, Op.
-111.
+In early 1880, Brahms began working on two new piano trios, one in C major, the other in E♭ major.
+By June, he completed an Allegro movement for each of them, and showed them to Clara Schumann, who preferred the E♭-major piece.
+However, he set these two movements aside while he worked on his Piano Concerto No. 2 and Symphony No. 3.
+He picked them up again two years later, destroying the E♭ major Allegro to concentrate on the C-major piece.

+He completed the remaining three movements in the summer of 1882 while on vacation in the spa town of Bad Ischl, Upper Austria, having temporarily put oit aside while there to compose his String Quintet No. 1, Op.
+88. The piece was the only piano trio shown to his confidants Clara Schumann and Theodor Billroth which was later published.

 Analysis

-The trio is in four movements.
-A typical performance lasts roughly 27 to 30 minutes.
+The trio is in four movements: